-These benefits must be offset against the costs of the project, including the impacts to landowners.
-Further to the above, it has been determined that the mining project activities will not have a conflict with the spatial development plans for the Tsantsabane LM and ZF Mgcawu DM, their Integrated Development Plans and the Environmental Management Framework (EMF).
+The benefits from the prospecting activities must be offset against the costs (negative impacts) of the project, including the impacts to landowners and land occupier.
+Further to the above, it has been determined that the prospecting project activities will not have a conflict with the spatial development plans for the Ga-Segonyana LM and John Taolo Gaetsewe DM, the Integrated Development Plans and the Environmental Management Framework (EMF) for the affected municipalities.

 A process that ensures consultation with Interested and Affected Parties (I&APs) for the project is being undertaken.
-The stakeholder engagement process is being conducted is a way to provide all I&APs with an opportunity to comment on the project, with several platforms that allow public commenting opportunities to be offered to the I&APs.
+The stakeholder engagement process is being conducted is a way to provide all interested and affected parties with an opportunity to comment on the project, with several platforms that allow public commenting opportunities to be offered to the I&APs.
 All issues raised by the interested and affected parties will be recorded and addressed throughout the EIA process.